jholiphant/Auditing-Glicko-2/README.md

 ---

+## How Glicko-2 works

+Like its ancestor Elo, Glicko-2 assigns each player a rating representing skill, and predicts a game's outcome from the difference between the two players' ratings: a larger gap means the stronger player is more likely to win.
+After each game, the winner's rating goes up and the loser's goes down, by an amount that depends on how surprising the result was — beating a much stronger opponent moves your rating more than beating a weaker one.

+Glicko-2 adds three things Elo lacks:

+- **A rating deviation (RD)** — an *uncertainty* attached to each rating.
+A brand-new or long-inactive player has a high RD (the system isn't sure how good they are), so their rating moves quickly; a player with hundreds of recent games has a low RD, so their rating is stable.
+This makes Glicko-2 an approximate **Bayesian filter**: it maintains a Gaussian belief — a mean (the rating) and a spread (the RD) — about each player's true skill, and narrows that belief as evidence accumulates.

+- **A volatility (σ)** — a per-player estimate of how *erratic* their results have been, which controls how much the RD is allowed to grow between games.
+This is meant to let ratings respond faster to players whose skill is genuinely changing.

+- **Time-aware uncertainty** — when a player doesn't play, their RD grows, encoding that the system becomes less certain about someone it hasn't seen recently.

+Under the hood, Glicko-2 processes games in **rating periods** and updates each player with a few closed-form equations per period.
+That efficiency is the whole point: it runs online, in real time, over billions of games, on modest hardware.

+But that efficiency comes from **approximations**, and those approximations are what this project examines:

+- It updates **one player at a time**, treating every opponent's rating as a fixed, known constant — when in reality those opponents are uncertain quantities being estimated from the same games.
+- Its **volatility mechanism uses hand-set constants** (a system-wide parameter τ that bounds how fast volatility itself can change) rather than learning the true rate of skill change from the data.
+- It runs **four independent systems** for bullet, blitz, rapid, and classical, sharing no information between them.
+- It sees **only the final result** — win, draw, or loss — and nothing about *how* the game was decided.

+Each of those is a deliberate trade of accuracy for speed.
+The rest of this project writes down the full Bayesian model Glicko-2 is approximating, computes its exact posterior with MCMC, and measures what each approximation costs.

 ## The core idea

 Glicko-2 is already a Bayesian method — it maintains a Gaussian belief (a rating and an uncertainty) about each player and updates it after every game.
 But to run online, in real time, over a billion games, it takes shortcuts: